-- (i) First prize: four Teams (into the final), Champion for one Team, Runner - Up for one Team, Second Runner Up for two Teams; - (ii) Second prize: four Teams; - (iii) Third prize: eight Teams;
+(i) First prize: four Teams (into the final), Champion for one Team, Runner Up for one Team, Second Runner Up for two Teams;

+(ii) Second prize: four Teams;

+(iii) Third prize: eight Teams;
-(iv) Best Coach: one to two persons;

-(v) Best Written Submission: one for the Applicant and one for the Respondent (according to Written Submission's score ranking); and

-(vi) Best Oralist: one to four for the Applicant and one to four for the Respondent (according to Oralists' score ranking during the Competition).
+- (iv) Best Coach: one to two persons; - (v) Best Written Submission: one for the Applicant and one for the Respondent (according to Written Submission's score ranking); and - (vi) Best Oralist: one to four for the Applicant and one to four for theRespondent (according to Oralists' score ranking during the Competition).

 Annex A Sample of the Cover Page of WS

-1. Cover Page of Memorial of the Republic of Fultuna
+1. Cover Page of Memorial of Applicant